Building Expo: Experts advocate hands-on training for industry players

-Speaking at a press conference held on Wednesday to usher in the 7th International construction building materials and technologies exhibition/ceramics, bathroom and kitchen wares expo, Chief Executive Officer of Elan Expo Lagos, Jude Chima, said the training will expose participants to the benefits of learning skills such as laser aligner for block setting, use of laser aligners, laser measures and other modern construction technologies.
+Speaking at a press conference held in Lagos to usher in the 7th International Construction Building Materials and Technologies Exhibition/Ceramics, Bathroom and Kitchen Wares Expo, Chief Executive Officer of Elan Expo Lagos, Jude Chima, said the training would expose participants to the benefits of learning skills such as laser aligner for block setting, use of laser aligners, laser measures and other modern construction technologies.

-He said, “This training will be delivered by professionals with extensive experience in the construction industry, giving participants the opportunity to learn from the best.
+According to him, the training would be delivered by professionals with extensive experience in the construction industry, giving participants the opportunity to learn from the best.

 “The Expo will also feature a networking event where attendees can meet and connect with other professionals in the industry.
 This is a great opportunity to make new connections and expand your business network.